-Life insurance non U.S. residents and Foreign Nationals
+Life insurance for non U.S. residents and Foreign Nationals

-Are you a non U.S. resident or foreign national looking for affordable coverage from Top Companies in the United States?
+Are you a non U.S. resident or foreign national looking for affordable life insurance coverage from top life insurance companies in the United States?

 If you are, then welcome.
 We are glad you are here!
-The good news is that non U.S. citizens and foreign nationals can buy U.S. life insurance!
+The good news is that non U.S. citizens and foreign nationals can buy a U.S. life insurance policy!

-Obtaining life insurance for non U.S. residents is easier today than it has ever been.
+Obtaining life insurance coverage for those originally from another country is easier today than it has ever been.
 In the following article we will give you a ton of information on what American life insurance companies offering coverage to non U.S. residents are looking for.
-Our goal is to give you the inside scoop so you know how life insurance underwriters handle non U.S. residents.
+Our goal is to give you the inside scoop so you know how life insurance underwriters handle non U.S. residents

-Life insurance for non U.S. citizens or foreign nationals is within your grasp.
-Life insurance underwriters are primarily concerned about one thing — the life expectancy of the country you reside in.
-If you reside in a country that has a good life expectancy, then chances are you will be eligible for life insurance as a non U.S. citizen.
+Life insurance coverage for non U.S. citizens or foreign nationals is within your grasp.
+Life insurance companies are primarily concerned about one thing—the life expectancy of the country you reside in.
+If you reside in a country that has a good life expectancy, then chances are you will be eligible for a life insurance policy as a non U.S. citizen.

 What exactly is a non U.S. resident?

-If you reside outside of the United States for greater than 3 months a year or you do not have a full-time permanent U.S. residence then you will be considered a non U.S. resident for life insurance purposes.
-Citizenship is not a determining factor.
+If you reside outside of the country for greater than 3 months a year or you do not have a full-time permanent U.S. residence then you will be considered a non U.S. resident for life insurance purposes.
+Citizenship is not a determining factor for insurance companies.
 Therefore, you do not have to be a U.S. citizen to qualify for life insurance in the United States.